sachinkumar579/jacoco/README.md

 It will create the executable jar file in target directory .
 Go into target directory and run java -jar jacoco-0.0.1-SNAPSHOT.jar

-You just ran a spring boot that did absolutely nothing !
+You just ran a spring boot project that did absolutely nothing !

 Now go back to jacoco directory and run command mvnw clean test .
 This will run all tests added under src/test/java and create the report in target/site/jacoco/index.html